VirgilSecurity/virgil-sdk-x/README.md

 When you register an application on the Virgil developer's [dashboard](https://developer.virgilsecurity.com/dashboard), we provide you with an *appId*, *appKey* and *accessToken*.

 * **appId** uniquely identifies your application in our services, it is also used to identify the Public key generated in a pair with *appKey*, for example: ```af6799a2f26376731abb9abf32b5f2ac0933013f42628498adb6b12702df1a87```
 * **appKey** is a Private key that is used to perform creation and revocation of *Virgil Cards* (Public key) in Virgil services.
 Also the *appKey* can be used for cryptographic operations to take part in application logic.
-The *appKey* is generated at the time of creation application and has to be saved in secure place.
+The *appKey* is generated at the time of application creation and has to be saved in secure place.
 * **accessToken** is a unique string value that provides an authenticated secure access to the Virgil services and is passed with each API call.
 The *accessToken* also allows the API to associate your app’s requests with your Virgil developer’s account.

 ## Connecting to Virgil
 Before you can use any Virgil services features in your app, you must first initialize ```VSSClient``` class.
-You use the ```VSSClient``` object to get access to Create, Revoke and Search for *Virgil Cards* (Public keys).
+You use the ```VSSClient``` object to get access to Create, Revoke, Get and Search for *Virgil Cards* (Public keys).

 ### Initializing an API Client